lrndrs/HPC4WC_group7/README.md

 - If the field shapes of the original and the control file are not equal, the program stops.
 To generate however a report with stencils of different field sizes and no validation set the option create_newreport to False.

 Example for validation:
-python3 stencil_main.py --nx 10 --ny 10 --nz 10 --num_iter 100 --stencil_type laplacian_numbaloop --create_field False
+python3 stencil_main.py --nx 10 --ny 10 --nz 10 --num_iter 100 --stencil_name laplacian_numbaloop --create_field False